The regularity of electronic wave functions in Barron spaces: The regularity of the solutions

 Now we have come to the end and reached the goal of our efforts.
 Translated back to the representation in position space, the theorem states that the solutions of the electronic Schr\"odinger equation for eigenvalues below the ionization threshold $\Sigma\leq 0$ lie in the Barron spaces $\B^s$, $s<1$.
 The weighted $L_1$-norm

 of their Fourier transforms does not grow faster than $\sim 1/(1-s)$ as $s$ goes to one, as with the hydrogen ground state.
 The example of the hydrogen ground state shows that the limit $s=1$ cannot be reached in general.
+The norms are likely to degenerate if the associated eigenvalue approaches the ionization threshold.